danthepunman/catalog/README.md

     - With session.query you can perform searches on the database
 - ~$ python manage.py setup \<command\>
     - This first group of commands are done at the installation phase with the 'start_here' command
-    - Requirements = Runs the requirements file through pip install to verify that all packages are installed.
     - items_restored = Restores the items.
 After initial run, this feature should be done inside the web browser.
 There, it checks if items already exists inside the category.
     - edit_config = Will ask for the admin email and amazon id and key.
     - client_secrets = Will ask for the Google id and secret key but will only work if the phrase 'need_key' is in those spots in client_secrets.json